duongxt/Bertram_freezing_analysis.py/README.md

 ## How To
 These instructions are for Windows with Anaconda installed.
 More detailed instructions can be found in the SOP (.docx file) in the repository.

-### 1.5 vs. 1.5b
+### 1.5(b)
-1.5 is the standard freezing analysis code which detects only one freezing event.
-1.5b is designed for nitric acid freezing and records two freezing events.
+1.5 is the standard freezing analysis code which detects only one freezing event.\
+1.5b is designed for nitric acid freezing and records two freezing events. **The first freezing event must be water for the code to work properly.**

 ### Installing Required Libraries
 In Anaconda's CMD.exe prompt, paste in the following line: